Radel-24/RescuePath/README.md

 - Validate the rendered images with tests that ensure the path is truly the most efficient and practical path possible.
 - Live testing in a large group of people.

+### Use Cases
+- Emergency services for navigating through a large crowd
+- Prevention of catastrophes that happen in huge crowds by offering a navigation app to participants.
+  This app can show the live density of certain regions and give suggestions on where to go and how to get there without overcrowding certain areas.
+Also, navigation to certain points of interest like food/drink stands, toilets, etc. can ensure safe travel through the crowd and optimize distibution of people amongst these locations, reducing waiting time and potentially maximizing profits for the stands themselves.
+- Anything where large crowds of people can be a problem.